Rob Bourdon

-Robert Gregory Bourdon (born January 20, 1979) is an American musician, best known as the drummer and co-founding member of the American rock band Linkin Park.
+Robert Gregory Bourdon (born January 20, 1979) is an American musician, best known as a co-founding member and the former drummer of the rock band Linkin Park.
+He remained in the band until their hiatus in 2017; when the band members began working together out of the public eye in 2019, he declined to rejoin the band and was succeeded by Colin Brittain.

 Early life

 Bourdon was born in Calabasas, California.
 He received classical piano lessons at a young age.
 He was inspired to play the drums after attending an Aerosmith concert, where he was personally introduced to drummer Joey Kramer.
 He also cites Tower of Power and Earth, Wind and Fire as his early influences.
-Bourdon attended Agoura High School in Agoura Hills where het met future bandmates Brad Delson and Mike Shinoda, in the high school's jazz band.
+Bourdon attended Agoura High School in Agoura Hills where he met future bandmates Brad Delson and Mike Shinoda, in the high school's jazz band.
 Bourdon waited tables at a restaurant and worked as a party coordinator at a bowling alley prior to becoming a full-time musician.
 He attended Santa Monica College where he studied accounting.

-Career biography
+Career

 Bourdon and Brad Delson formed their own band, Relative Degree.
 The band played a sell-out concert at the Roxy Theatre before breaking up.